 At issue on appeal was whether the jury was properly instructed about the willfulness element of the 18 USC 922 charge.
 The lower court gave the following instruction to the jury:

 A person acts willfully if he acts intentionally and purposely and with the intent to do something the law forbids, that is, with the bad purpose to disobey or disregard the law.
 Now, the person need not be aware of the specific law or rule that his conduct may be violating.
 But he must act with the intent to do something that the law forbids.

 Hernandez asked for a narrower instruction.
 Specifically, Hernandez wanted it "made clear that Hernandez could have acted willfully only if he knew that bringing the guns to California was somehow unlawful."
 The trial judge, however, refused to give Hernandez' proposed narrower instruction.
 In fact, the trial judge found that Hernandez could be found guilty based on "crimes separate and distinct from the actual transportation of firearms."

 The rule from the common law requires that a defendant's mental state and act coincide for a conviction to be valid.
-Neither Bryan nor §§ 922(a)(3) and 924 deviate from this rule.
-Here, the combination of the broad jury instruction and the government's introduction of evidence that Hernandez intended to later unlawfully sell the guns he purchased, raises a substantial likelihood that he was convicted for the act of transporting guns with the intent to commit a later crime rather than the one with which he was charged.
-This substantial likelihood requires reversal under the due process clause of the Fifth Amendment.
+Neither Bryan nor §§ 922(a)(3) and 924 deviates from this rule.
+Due to the government's introduction of evidence that Hernandez intended to later unlawfully sell the guns he purchased, coupled with the broader instruction, significant prejudice towards Hernandez resulted.